 Jackson, executed at Chester for the murder of two of his own children.
 The basilar phreno-metrical angle 38 degrees.
 The base line from the ear to the low part of the nose is similar to all the other murderers.
-The coronal region wedgeshaped, and conscientiousness very small.
+The coronal region wedge-shaped, and conscientiousness very small.

-Diagram 36.-- Jackson.

-Diagram 37.-Waddington.
+Diagram 36.-Jackson.
+Reduced to 1-5th.